 What Does A VPN Hide: VPNs are becoming more and more popular Cybersecurity tools used by power users and beginners to enhance their privacy online.
-But what exactly does a VPN hide and how does it do?
+But What VPN really hides and how does it works.?
 This is exactly the question to answer in today’s article.

 - Exactly What does a VPN hide?

 - How to use a VPN to pretend to be in another country